ONLYOFFICE/Docker-Docs/README.md

 Converter and docservice can be scaled by changing the [replicas](https://github.com/ONLYOFFICE/Docker-Docs/blob/feature/scale-capability/docker-compose.yml#L25) parameter in the compose file.

-NOTE: Scaling work on WebSocket protocol and not avalivable on anothers protocols.
+NOTE: Scaling work on WebSocket protocol and can be not avalivable on XHR api or anothers protocols.

 #### Available сonfiguration parameters